wiseallie/exception_notification/README.md

 You can also choose to exclude the exception message from the subject, which is included by default.
 Use _:verbose_subject => false_ to exclude it.

+### Normalize subject

+You can also choose to remove numbers from subject so they thread as a single one.
+This is disabled by default.
+Use _:normalize_subject => true_ to enable it.

 ### Ignore Crawlers

 In some cases you may want to avoid getting notifications from exceptions